Walmart shooter left 'death note,' bought gun day of killing

 “The way he was acting — he was going hunting," Wilczewski told The Associated Press on Thursday.
 "The way he was looking at people’s faces and the way he did what he did, he was picking people out.”

-She said she observed him shoot at people who were already on the ground.

-“What I do know is that he made sure who he wanted dead, was dead,” she said.
-“He went back and shot dead bodies that were already dead.
-To make sure.”

-Wilczewski said she had only worked at the store for five days and didn't know with whom Bing got along or had problems.
-She said being a new employee may have been the reason she was spared.
+Wilczewski said she had only worked at the store for five days and being a new employee may have been the reason she was spared.

-She said that after the shooting started, a co-worker sitting next to her pulled her under the table to hide.
-She said that at one point, Bing told her to get out from under the table.
+She said she was hiding under a table after the shooting started and that at one point, Bing told her to get out from under the table.
 But when he saw who she was, he told her, “Jessie, go home.”
-She said she slowly got up and then ran out of the store.

 Former coworkers and residents of Chesapeake, a city of about 250,000 people near Virginia's coast, have been struggling to make sense of the rampage.

 Bing's death note rambles at times through 11 paragraphs, with references to nontraditional cancer treatments and songwriting.
-He blanches at a comparison to serial killer Jeffrey Dahmer, saying “I would have never killed anyone who entered my home.”
+He says people unfairly compared him to serial killer Jeffrey Dahmer, and wrote: “I would have never killed anyone who entered my home.”

-And he longs for a wife but says he didn't deserve one.
+And he wished for a wife but wrote he didn't deserve one.

-“I was actually one of the most loving people in the world if you would get to know me,” he wrote.

 Some who worked with Bing, 31, said he had a reputation for being an aggressive, if not hostile, supervisor who once admitted to having “anger issues.”
 But he also could make people laugh and seemed to be dealing with the typical stresses at work that many people endure.